A quick rundown and explanation on the dos and don'ts of evolutionary nutrition

-Caffeine causes insulin to spike with all the detrimental effects of high insulin that we seek to avoid.
+Caffeine causes insulin to spike, with all the detrimental effects of high insulin that we seek to avoid.
 Although caffeine is said to enhance fat burning, we don't need that on an evolutionary diet, since we train all of our cells to burn fat.

 Fructose / Sweet Fruit

 To make things even worse, our liver has only a limited capacity to store sugars.
-So, even if the liver processes the fructose from our bloodstream, fructose that cannot be directly stored in our liver because it's storage is full, is immediately transferred to our fat cells.
+So, even if the liver processes the fructose from our bloodstream, fructose that cannot be directly stored in our liver because its storage is full, is immediately transferred to our fat cells.

 Being useless to our cells, damaging to our body and only ending up in our fat stores, fructose has to be considered toxic when exceeding a certain level.

-Thus, we want to keep excess fructose, that our liver cannot process and store to an absolute minimum.
-If we consume fruits, which are our primary source of fructose, we do so in the morning, when our liver's storage facilities for sugars is still depleted from the night.
+Thus, we want to keep excess fructose, that our liver cannot process and store, to an absolute minimum.
+If we consume fruits, which are our primary source of fructose, we do so in the morning, when our liver's storage facilities for sugars are still depleted from the night.
 If we consume fruits, we consume the whole fruit, since the fiber in them slows digestion and absorption of fructose into the bloodstream.
 We avoid fruit juices, even freshly squeezed ones, since they lack that fiber.

 Sweet Fruit Juices